Unleash/unleash/docs/api/admin/strategies-api.md

 `POST: https://unleash.host.com/api/admin/strategies/:name/reactivate`

-Used to reactivate a deprecated strategy defintion.
+Used to reactivate a deprecated strategy definition.
 This will set the deprecated flag back to false.
 If the strategy is not deprecated this is a noop and will still return 200.

 #### Errors

-_404 NOT FOUND_ - if if `:name` does not exist
+_404 NOT FOUND_ - if `:name` does not exist